nditech/apollo/README.md

 To build and start the application, simply run:

-`docker-compose up -d`
+`make docker`

 The main application container and worker containers will be built and run together with the supporting database and task queue containers.
 After running the command initially, subsequent builds will use cached container images.
-To deploy the code from scratch without drawing upon the cached images (for example to incorporate subsequent any changes made to the Apollo code outside of the docker containers), run `docker run build --no-cache`.
+To deploy the code from scratch without drawing upon the cached images (for example to incorporate subsequent any changes made to the Apollo code outside of the docker containers), run `docker-compose build --no-cache`.